 The customer shall also be required to reimburse London Hydro for removal costs at the time of termination of service.
-Removal costs for are the costs of removing the interval meter and restoring the metering facility to a non-interval recording configuration.
+Removal costs are for the removal of the interval meter and restoring the metering facility to a non-interval recording configuration.
 London Hydro will invoice the customer for such removal and restoration costs at the time of removal and restoration based on actual time (including travel time to and from the site) and material costs for the work.
 The customer shall be required to agree to pay such costs as a condition to returning to non-interval metered service.

-3.0 RESPONSIBILITIES FOR SERVICE ENTRANCE EQUIPMENT MODIFICATIONS
+3 RESPONSIBILITIES FOR SERVICE ENTRANCE EQUIPMENT MODIFICATIONS

-For all new three-phase low-voltage services (e.g. 120/208Y and 347/600Y V) and medium-voltage services (e.g. 8/13.8Y kV and 16/27.6Y kV), London Hydro's standard arrangement for the revenue metering system is what is termed a three-element scheme.
-Most revenue metering systems installed prior to the advent of microprocessor-based revenue meters were arranged in what is termed a 21⁄2-element scheme.

-For all Interval meter installations the customer must supply a dedicated 120 volt receptacle to the meter cabinet housing the electrical meter, the receptacle should be clearly marked and a breaker tie installed to prevent nuisance outages to the metering cabinet.
+For all new three-phase low-voltage services (e.g. 120/208Y and 347/600Y V) and medium-voltage services (e.g. 8/13.8Y kV and 16/27.6Y kV), London Hydro's standard arrangement for the revenue metering system is what is termed a three-element schemeFor all Interval meter installations the customer must supply a dedicated 120 volt receptacle to the meter cabinet housing the electrical meter, the receptacle should be clearly marked and a breaker tie installed to prevent nuisance outages to the metering cabinet.